-To raise additional capital in the public markets, including taking into account the limitation above, we may be required to seek other more costly or time-consuming methods, such as additional offerings on registration statements on Form S-1.
+To raise additional capital in the public markets, including taking into account the limitations on our Form S-3 use above, we will likely be required to seek and are currently actively seeking other methods, such as the registration statement on Form S-1 that was filed in January 2020.
+The preparation of a registration statement on Form S-1 is more time-consuming and costly.
 We may also conduct fundraising transactions in the form of private placements, potentially with registration rights or priced at a discount to the market value of our ordinary shares, which could require shareholder approval under the rules of Nasdaq, or other equity raise transactions such as equity lines of credit.
-We have in the past been, and may in the future be, required to pay advisory fees to investment banks assisting us with financing transactions.
 In addition to entailing increased capital costs, any such transactions could result in substantial dilution of our shareholders' interests, transfer control to a new investor and diminish the value of an investment in our ordinary shares.